-Policy F6: The Canal The Grand Union Canal is recognised as a heritage asset, a key strategic Green Infrastructure and wildlife corridor, and a recreation and tourism resource that can be enjoyed for its contribution to the quality of life of this and future generations.
+Policy F6: The Canal

+The Grand Union Canal is recognised as a heritage asset, a key strategic Green Infrastructure and wildlife corridor, and a recreation and tourism resource that can be enjoyed for its contribution to the quality of life of this and future generations.
 It is a key feature that contributes to the character of Foxton and the location and design of new development must have appropriate regard for the significance of this asset and its setting.

-Policy F7: Local Heritage Assets The following Local Heritage Assets (as defined on Map 4 and the Policies Map) should be conserved and enhanced: 1.
+Policy F7: Local Heritage Assets

+The following Local Heritage Assets (as defined on Map 4 and the Policies Map) should be conserved and enhanced: 1.
 Mount Farm, Main Street 2.
 Forge House, Main Street 3.
 The Shoulder of Mutton Inn, Main Street 4.
 Old Baptist Chapel, Main Street 5.
 Old Court House and mud wall, Main Street 6.
 Robert Monk Hall, Middle Street 7.
 Orchard House, Vicarage Drive 8.
 Old Mill House, Swingbridge Street 9.
 The Old Manse, Swingbridge Street 10.
 The Hermitage, Swingbridge Street 11.
 Dale Cottage, Swingbridge Street 12.
 The Chestnuts, Swingbridge Street 13.
 Sunny Bank, Swingbridge Street 14.
 Mud Wall near St Andrew's Church 15.
 The Boiler House, Foxton Locks

-Policy F8: Ridge and Furrow Development proposals that affect areas of Ridge and Furrow (as defined on Map 4 and the Policies Map) must balance the need for, and the public benefit of, the proposal against the significance of the asset and scale of any harm or loss.
+Policy F8: Ridge and Furrow

+Development proposals that affect areas of Ridge and Furrow (as defined on Map 4 and the Policies Map) must balance the need for, and the public benefit of, the proposal against the significance of the asset and scale of any harm or loss.
 Development proposals should demonstrate that they have considered the potential impact on archaeological remains and identify mitigation strategies to ensure that evidence which could contribute to the understanding of human activity and past environments is not lost.

-Policy F9: Design All new developments should reflect the distinctive character of Foxton and explicitly address the guidance set out in the Foxton Village Design Statement (Appendix 1).
+Policy F9: Design

+All new developments should reflect the distinctive character of Foxton and explicitly address the guidance set out in the Foxton Village Design Statement (Appendix 1).

-Policy F10: Local Green Spaces The Local Green Spaces as defined on Map 5 and the Policies Map will be protected and enhanced.
+Policy F10: Local Green Spaces

+The Local Green Spaces as defined on Map 5 and the Policies Map will be protected and enhanced.
 Development which is harmful to these Local Green Spaces will not be supported.

-Policy F11: Trees Development that damages or results in the loss of ancient trees or trees of good arboricultural and amenity value will not normally be supported.
+Policy F11: Trees

+Development that damages or results in the loss of ancient trees or trees of good arboricultural and amenity value will not normally be supported.
 Proposals should be designed to retain ancient trees or trees of arboricultural and amenity value as these help to define the character of Foxton.
 Proposals should be accompanied by a tree survey that establishes the health and longevity of any affected trees and indicates replanting where appropriate.

-Policy F12: Housing Provision This Plan makes provision for a minimum of 27 additional dwellings.
-This will be met by: A. Existing commitments; B. Development within the Foxton Limits to Development in accordance with Policy F13; and C. The allocation of a housing site at the junction of Vicarage Drive and Hog Lane in accordance with Policy F14.
+Policy F12: Housing Provision

+This Plan makes provision for a minimum of 27 additional dwellings.
+This will be met by: A. Existing commitments; B. Development within the Foxton Limits to Development in accordance with Policy F13.

-Policy F13: Windfall Housing Individual housing developments within the Foxton Limits to Development, as defined on Map 6 and the Policies Map, will be supported if the development: A. Is in keeping with the scale, grain and character of its surroundings and has appropriate regard for the Conservation Area; the Statement for the latter notes: "The character of the village is the mixture of old and new buildings, the many roads and the dispersed open areas.
-These spaces are important and are predominantly large garden areas or paddocks".
-B. Protects important features such as traditional walls, hedgerows and trees; C. No part of the curtilage associated with the proposed development extends beyond the Limits to Development; D. Does not result in the loss of residential garden space; E. Has safe and suitable access; and F. Addresses the other Policies in this Plan as appropriate to the proposal.
+Policy F13: Windfall Housing

+Individual housing developments within the Foxton Limits to Development, as defined on Map 6 and the Policies Map, will be supported if the development:

+A. Is in keeping with the scale, grain and character of its surroundings and has appropriate regard for the Conservation Area.
+In particular, the character of the village is the mixture of old and new buildings, the many roads and the dispersed open areas.
+These spaces are important and are predominantly large garden areas or paddocks;

+- B. Protects important features such as traditional walls, hedgerows and trees; - C. No part of the site or the curtilage associated with the proposed development extends beyond the Limits to Development; - D. Does not result in the loss of residential garden space; and - E. Has safe and suitable access.